 The City of Quito is the capital city of Ecuador.
 It is officially known as San Francisco de Quito, which is known as the second highest official capital city (next to La Paz in Bolivia) with an elevation of 2,850 meters above sea level.
 Aside from being known as Ecuador’s capital, this is also a cultural UNESCO World Heritage Site.
 This city was inscribed into the UNESCO list in 1978.
 The entire protected area spans 320 hectares in land area.

 About the City of Quito

 The city of Quito in Ecuador was founded in the 16th century.
 The current location of the city was also the former site of the ruins of the ancient Inca City.
-The excavations done by archaeologist Robert E. Bell in the 1960 have enabled him to gather evidence to distinguish the oldest traces of human settlement in the city.
-These evidences were gathered from the slopes of Ilalo volcano.
+The excavations done by archaeologist Robert E. Bell in 1960 have enabled him to gather evidence to distinguish the oldest traces of human settlement in the city.
+This evidence was gathered from the slopes of Ilalo volcano.
 There are hunting and gathering tools that were discovered on the site, which were dated to be from 8,000 years BC.
 Among the items that were uncovered at the site included projectile points, basal fluting, and other surface materials.

 Another site that proved of importance to tracing the history of the City of Quito is in the neighborhood of Cotocollao.
 The history of this neighborhood dates back to 1,500 BC.
 This prehistoric village is where archaeologists discovered burials, pottery and stone offerings.